 Since this chapter dumped me into the middle of an active storyline, I really can’t comment too much on what’s happening.
 Even though I read the catch-up feature, I still had some problems following what was going on since I don’t know most of the characters that appear in this chapter.
 Hopefully I’ll have an easier time following what’s going on in this particular story when I read the next chapter.

 The Monkey Martial Arts festival continues.
-As Zebra holds the Monkey King back, he catches a glimpse of the difference between the Monkey King’s small stature and the sheet magnitude of his presence.
+As Zebra holds the Monkey King back, he catches a glimpse of the difference between the Monkey King’s small stature and the sheer magnitude of his presence.
 The group decides that rather than fight the Monkey King one on one, they’ll gang up on him.
 When Toriko smells the pair, his severed arm works at reattaching.
 Toriko manages to grab the Monkey King’s balls, and there’s an explosion.
 After the explosion, the Monkey King shows his true form.

 OK, this chapter ended up being really strange.
 Yes, Toriko can be a strange manga, but this is the strangest that I’ve personally seen Toriko get.
 Just as it seems something is about to make some kind of sense, the ante is upped and the story just gets stranger.
 The objective was to grab the Monkey King’s balls, and now that that’s occurred, something unexpected happens.
 With the way the chapter ended, I don’t know what relevance the Monkey King showing his true form has, so hopefully the next chapter will help make this make better sense.